Sustainability Rankings and Awards

 Measuring progress using STARS reporting:

-Top Ivy League institution in STARS* - the only campus with a Platinum rating
+- Top Ivy League institution in STARS* - with a Platinum rating

 *Yale, University of Pennsylvania, Columbia, and Princeton report using STARS.
 Stanford and MIT also report using STARS are are often considered "Ivy+ institutions" - Stanford and Cornell both hold Platinum Ratings.